jhoerr/SkyNet/readme.markdown

 # SkyNet

+# Deprecated

+The official [LiveSDK for Windows](https://github.com/liveservices/LiveSDK-for-Windows) now supports ASP.Net and Windows Desktop apps.
+Please migrate to that SDK as appropriate.

 ## About

 SkyNet is a C# client for the Microsoft SkyDrive service through its RESTful API.
 Its focus is on access to and modification of user resources -- documents, files, etc. -- and not manipulation of albums or social features such as tags and comments.